-The package_info() method is still necessary, as there is no possible way to automatically extract the information of the necessary libraries, defines and flags for different build configurations from the cmake install.
+The package_info() method specifies the list of the necessary libraries, defines and flags for different build configurations for the consumers of the package.
+This is necessary as there is no possible way to extract this information from the CMake install automatically.